Before You Go

 - Alcoholic beverages

-☐ Reserve flights, shuttles and lodging: Confirm travel arrangements to and from your departure and return cities.
-Reserve overnight lodging for the night prior to your trip, if applicable.
-You may also wish to reserve a room for the night that you return from the river.
+☐ Reserve flights, shuttles, and lodging: Verify with your adventure consultant that your trip has met minimum numbers prior to booking flights and/or reserving overnight lodging for the night before and after your trip, if applicable.
 It is important to make reservations early as rooms may be limited during peak travel periods.

-☐ Whitewater Orientation: To increase your safety, we expect everyone to watch our 23-minute Whitewater Orientation video before joining us.
-Watch at https://www.oars.com/experience/safety/ or call 800-346-6277 to request a free DVD.
-Please don’t leave home without watching.
+☐ Whitewater Orientation: To increase your safety, we expect everyone to watch our Whitewater Orientation video before joining us.

 ☐ Payments: A second deposit is due by November 1 of the year prior to your trip.
 Final payment is due in our office 90 days prior to your trip departure.
 (If you are traveling as part of a charter group, please note that final payments are due 120 days prior to departure.)

 You will need to get yourself to the South Rim the day prior to the start of your river trip.
-At the end of the trip we will return to Flagstaff.
-We therefore recommend using Flagstaff as your beginning and ending travel destination from your home city, then take a one-way van shuttle to the South Rim to begin your trip.
+At the end of the trip, we will return to Flagstaff (you will be dropped off at the DoubleTree Hotel between 2 and 3 PM).
+We, therefore, recommend using Flagstaff as your beginning and ending travel destination from your home city, then taking a one-way van shuttle to the South Rim to begin your trip.

-By Air to Flagstaff continuing by Shuttle Van or Taxi to the South Rim:
+By Air to Flagstaff continuing by Shuttle Van to the South Rim

 Van service from the Flagstaff Airport or Amtrak Station to the South Rim takes about 2 hours.
-Shuttle service can be arranged through the following company.
-(Advance reservations required & prices subject to change without notice):
+Shuttle service can be arranged through Groome Transportation (928-350-8466).
+One-way fare is $41 per person (advance reservations required & prices subject to change without notice).